 - Loss causation asks whether the fraud actually caused your economic loss

-Both must be proven in federal securities fraud claims under Rule 10b-5.
+Both must be proven in private federal securities-fraud claims under the Securities Exchange Act of 1934, 15 U.S.C. § 78j(b), and SEC Rule 10b-5.

 Loss causation also limits recoverable damages.
 Courts require separating losses caused by fraud from those caused by general market conditions, poor earnings unrelated to fraud, or normal volatility.